 That has two benefits.
 First, it reduces the number of interruptions caused during a given day by meetings.
 Second, it can effectively shorten some meetings by limiting the time slots.

-4. The Two Minute Rule
+4. Be More Productive with the Two Minute Rule

 Author David Allen popularized this method in his book, Getting Things Done.
 It’s one of the simplest ideas in this list, yet it’s also the one with the most profound potential impact.
 Here it is: